ilyagolota/Box2D-Typescript/README.md

 Box2D definitions for TypeScript

-== Naming changes
+Source contains two files: TypeScript definitions file and JavaScript file.
+Definitions are not allowed to be used with any different Box2DWeb source because all names in the library was changed to match JavaScript/Typescript style.

-All names in lib was changed to match JavaScript/Typescript style.
-So functio names start with lowercase letter.
+So function names start with lowercase letter.
 Constants are upcase.
 All prefices "b2" and "E_" was removed (there are namespaces instead).

 For example use